lsaravia/SpeciesRankSurface/ResponseToReviewers.md

 4. The spectrum of generalized dimensions reflects the spatial scaling of some measure.
 The use of multifractal analysis implies self-similarity of the studied object, which manifests itself in the power-law form of dependence of partition function Zq on scale.
 Analysis of the relationship Zq (A) must precede any further analysis.
 If there is no power-law scaling, the object is not self-similar and its fractal analysis makes no sense.
 The power law looks like a linear function on a logarithmic scale.
 The author uses the coefficient of determination R^2 for the analysis of linearity.
 # R^2 is not a measure of linearity, it reflects only the scatter of points around the regression line.
 The proposed rule of thumb was not justified.
 The author shows figure with Zq(A) scaling only for toy models but not for dynamical models, whereas it is well-studied for neutral models that their species-area relations is triphasic with power law in a narrow range of scales.
 It is not clear whether there is power-law scaling for dynamical model in studied range of scales.
+- Eliminate figure 4 with R2 add figure with fit for neutral model

 I believe that the current version of manuscript requires serious improvement and at this stage must be rejected and resubmitted.

 More specific comments and suggestions: